Xcrowzz/arp_poisoning_python/README.md

 # arp_poisoning_python

+## Requirement
-Requirement : python2.7
+python2.7

-Get your gateway + iface : ?> ip route | grep default
+Get your gateway + iface :
+?> ip route | grep default

+## Usage
-Usage : sudo python2.7 arp_poison.py
+?> sudo python2.7 arp_poison.py

 CTRL+C to stop and write to TARGET_IP_capture.pcac file.

-Open pcac in Wireshark and Voila, the arp cache of your target is fucked up.
+Open pcac in Wireshark and Voila !

+All your arp caches are belong to us !

 # Note